 Side note: Eating non-food objects, including grass, is known as “pica.”
 This can be a potentially serious condition, which is why it should always be discussed with a vet.

 A 2006 study found grass in 74% of the dropping samples collected from wolves in Yellowstone National Park.
 Wild dogs also eat plants and grass, so it’s possible that domestic dogs have retained this instinct.

-It’s also been theorised that wild dogs eat grass as a natural anti-parasitic, as the roughage may help rid them of worms.
+It’s also been theorised that wild dogs eat grass as a natural anti-parasitic, as the roughage may help rid them of worms contracted from other animals or soil.
 Most domestic dogs won’t need to worry about parasites like this, especially if they are up to date with worming treatments, but the instinct could remain.

 One study even showed that younger animals seem to eat grass more frequently than older ones.
 This could be because they haven’t yet developed strong immunity against internal parasites.

 Is Eating Grass Dangerous or Unhealthy for Dogs?